lgsvl/simulator/Docs/docs/apollo-instructions.md

 #### Installing Docker CE [[top]] {: #installing-docker-ce data-toc-label='Installing Docker CE'}
 To install Docker CE please refer to the [official documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

+**NOTE**
+Apollo does not work if the docker is started with `sudo`.
-We also suggest following through with the [post installation steps](https://docs.docker.com/install/linux/linux-postinstall/).
+We suggest following through with the [post installation steps](https://docs.docker.com/install/linux/linux-postinstall/).

 #### Installing Nvidia Docker [[top]] {: #installing-nvidia-docker data-toc-label='Installing Nvidia Docker'}
 Before installing nvidia-docker make sure that you have an appropriate Nvidia driver installed.